 Undergraduate certificate programs at USF are a bit unusual because you would not formally 'declare' a certificate as you would a major or minor.
 As a result, certificates do not appear in Degree Works—which means that you are responsible for tracking your progress with the required and elective courses.

-When you have completed the minimum number of hours (24) you must contact the Urban Studies Certificate coordinator, Diane Verrill, and a memo will be prepared that certifies your completion of the certificate requirements.
+When you have completed the minimum number of hours (24) you must contact the Urban Studies certificate coordinator, Stephen Neely, and a memo will be prepared that certifies your completion of the certificate requirements.
 This memo will be sent to the CAS office and your records will be updated.

 You are encouraged to contact the coordinator at any time, but you must alert the coordinator when you have completed (or have nearly completed) the certificate requirements.

 Can courses count for my major as well as the certificate?

 Yes!
 You can "double-dip" and use courses that you complete for the major (or minor) to fulfill the requirements of the certificate.